 Stays are not automatic—and you shouldn’t expect one

-Even assuming that the appellate court grants your petition, you shouldn’t expect it to issue a stay.
+Even assuming that the appellate court grants your petition, you shouldn’t expect it to issue a stay of the litigation in the district court.
 Both the trial court and the appellate court have the authority to issue a stay, but often they do not.

-As a practical matter, that means you will continue to spend money litigating in the trial court—and it could mean that you have to continue conducting discovery, litigating motions, and even preparing for summary judgment or trial, depending on your case schedule.
+As a practical matter, that means you will continue to spend money litigating in the trial court, which could mean that you have to continue conducting discovery, litigating motions, and even preparing for summary judgment or trial, depending on your case schedule.

 You should consider hiring separate appellate counsel

-With any appeal, whether you are a client or trial counsel, we recommend considering separate appellate counsel.
+With any appeal, whether you are a client or trial counsel, you should consider hiring separate appellate counsel.

 No matter how good you (if you’re trial counsel) or your trial counsel (if you’re a client) is, a fresh perspective from an appellate specialist can give new clarity and focus to your arguments at the time when that clarity and focus is most needed.
 That is especially important when you only have 20 pages to describe complicated facts and make complex legal arguments.
 And it helps to have a team that does it regularly.

 There are many reasons you should consider hiring an appellate attorney before you think you need one.
 Jarod Bona described those reasons in more detail in this post.
 Those reasons ring particularly true for 23(f) appeals.
 If you’re working or going to soon be working on your briefing for class certification at the trial court, now is a good time to contact us.
 If you just got the bad news of a class certification order, you should contact us immediately.